notadeejay/rbc-training/data/Week 3 Day 2/11__Add Parallax Effect__Exercise.md

 ```

 We could also set `background-position` to:

 - top
 - left
 - bottom
 - right

-**Tip**: By default, a background-image is placed at the top-left corner of an element, and repeated both vertically and horizontally.

 ### background-attachment

-The background attachment property sets whether a background image is fixed, or scrolls with the rest of the page.
+The `background-attachment` property sets whether a background image is fixed or scrolls with the rest of the page.
 In order to create the parallax effect, we'll set it to fixed.

 ```css
 div {